WoffordCollege-COSC410/project-fall2020-team-daredevil/UserDoc.md

     Family Restaurant  RU (3)  [9-10]   #3
     Apple Orchard      BW (3)  [10]     #2

 The current market state holds every establishment that is up for grabs.
-At the leftmost part of every line listed on the market is the name of the card, followed by a two letter abbreviation where the first letter represents the color of the card and the second letter represents the icon of the card.
-Following those two letters is a number inside parenthasies, which represents the cost of the card.
-Followed by the cost inside the square brackets is the activation number/range.
-Lastly, the number right after the hash symbol represents the number available of that particular card.
+The name of the card is first, followed by a two letter abbreviation where the first letter represents the color and the second letter represents the icon of the card.
+The number inside parenthesis is the cost of the card.
+The square brackets hold the activation number/s.
+Lastly, the number after the hash symbol is the available number of that particular card.

 Following the current market state are the player states.
 An example of a player state for each player is presented as followed: